amagioss/slv/website/docs/command-reference/profile.md

 ---

 ## Delete a profile
 Deletes an existing profile.
-Note that you **cannot delete the current profile**.
+Note that you **cannot delete the active profile**.
 #### General Usage:
 ```bash
 slv profile delete [flags]